sun00105/DateTimeValidator/README.md

 This program reads a large list of date-time values from a file and writes to a separate file the list of unique, valid date-time values (no duplicates).
 A valid date-time value matches the following format (ISO 8601): YYYY-MM-DDThh:mm:ssTZD

+## Assumptions
+* Valid ISO 8601 Format
+* No Semantic Validation
+* Exact String Match for Uniqueness
+* No Dependency on High-Level Libraries

 ## How to Run the Code

 1. Open a command prompt or terminal.